fcarvalhopacheco/whots17-data-report/docs/source/6_section.md

 early 2010, 2011, late2012-early 2013, and February-March 2013.
 Salinities in
-the salinity minimum decreased after 2015, showing low salinities above 100 m in 2016, 2017, 2018, and reaching record low values (34.4) in July-August 2019 and July-September 2020.
+the salinity minimum decreased after 2015, showing low salinities above 100 m in 2016, 2017, 2018, and reaching record low values (34.4) in July-August 2019 and July-September 2020 and increasing in 2021.
 When plotted in {math}`\sigma\theta` coordinates ({numref}`w1_17_cont_S.png`), the salinity maximum seems to be centered roughly between 24 and 24.5 {math}`\sigma\theta`.

-Records from the WHOTS-17 MicroCATs ({numref}`plt_w17_aco.png`) deployed near the bottom of the mooring (4711 m) detected temperature and salinity changes related to episodic ‘cold events’ apparently caused by bottom water moving between abyssal basins {cite}`Lukas2001`.
+Records from the WHOTS-17 MicroCATs ({numref}`plt_w17_aco.png`) deployed near the bottom of the mooring (4659 m) detected temperature and salinity changes related to episodic ‘cold events’ apparently caused by bottom water moving between abyssal basins {cite}`Lukas2001`.
 These events are being monitored by instruments at the ALOHA Cabled Observatory (ACO) {cite}`Howe2011`